Newcomen atmospheric engine: Operation

 The pump equipment was heavier than the steam piston, so that the position of the beam at rest was pump-side down/engine-side up, which was called "out of the house".

 To start the engine, the regulator valve V was opened and steam admitted into the cylinder from the boiler, filling the space beneath the piston.
 The regulator valve was then closed and the water injection valve V' briefly snapped open and shut, sending a spray of cold water into the cylinder.
 This condensed the steam and created a partial vacuum under the piston.
-Pressure differential between the atmosphere above the piston and the partial vacuum below then drove the piston down making the power stroke, bringing the beam "into the house" and raising the pump gear.
+Pressure differential between the atmosphere above the piston and the partial vacuum below then drove the piston down making the power stroke, bringing the beam "into the house", raising the pump gear and pumping the water up from the mine.

 Steam was then readmitted to the cylinder, destroying the vacuum and driving the condensate down the sinking or "eduction" pipe.
-As the low pressure steam from the boiler flowed into the cylinder, the weight of the pump and gear returned the beam to its initial position whilst at the same time driving the water up from the mine.
+As the low pressure steam from the boiler flowed into the cylinder, the weight of the pump and gear returned the beam to its initial position.

 This cycle was repeated around 12 times per minute.